Skip to main content

 • Forms have autocomplete attributes set correctly (autocomplete="email", etc.)

-• CTA appears without scroll on the most common phone viewport (375px wide, 667px tall — iPhone SE)
+• CTA appears without scroll on the most common phone viewport (375px wide, 667px tall - iPhone SE) (Apple Human Interface Guidelines on touch targets)

 The tap target audit: Load your landing page on an actual phone.
 Can you tap the primary CTA with your thumb without zooming or precision-tapping?
 If not, your mobile conversion is leaking.